Nurses, doctors feel strain as virus races through Arizona

 Like Maloney and Muzzy, she said her managers have installed robust safety procedures for staff and have plenty of protective equipment, but she says the toll of the sick and dying patients is becoming a strain.

-‘I don’t think there’s a shift where people don’t die,” she said.
+“I don’t think there’s a shift where people don’t die,” she said.
 “It’s horrible.
 The nurses are just numb from it.”

 “I’ve never seen so many people die.
 Every day.”